Are Flat-Fee Real Estate Firms Worth It?

 The MLS used to be a real estate agent’s golden ticket.
 Only agents and brokers have access to the one piece of technology most coveted by both buyers and sellers.
 They also will use technology to pull market data and analysis to help price your home.
 This is a critical service, but flat-fee real estate services now provide the same access to many of the same technologies.

 FSBO and cost-conscious sellers can pay a flat fee to have access to the MLS and market data in order to list, market and sell their homes themselves.
-Technology is no longer a barrier to selling a home and the technology is easy to use for most people.
+Now with discount realty companies, technology is no longer a barrier to selling a home and the technology is easy to use for most people.

 6. Flexible Schedule